 This web-site is produced entirely by us at Collections.
 The photographers have had absolutely nothing to do with it (except for providing the pictures, of course!).
 By doing it ourselves we hope to be able to add and update the content on a fairly regular basis should the need arise.

-Finally, we must thank our 300-odd contributors who have good humouredly put up with us over the years while we harassed them unmercifully to fill gaps in our files.
+Finally, we must thank all our contributors who have good humouredly put up with us over the years while we harassed them unmercifully to fill gaps in our files.

 For the time being we are not accepting new contributors.

 However, if you have a collection on a very specific subject that would fit in well with what we do then we would very much like to see it.
 I am thinking perhaps of some aspect of British folklore or a particular craft, but it could be anything.

 Sample submissions should ideally be supplied on disc at the resolution the final pictures are to be sent.
 A web gallery would do (though not if it is on another picture library’s web site!), but I don't want to waste time having to navigate through heaps of irrelevant material to find the few you want me to see.
 We would need some indication of how big the files are and how well captioned and keyworded they are.

 We are a digital library, but scans from transparencies or negatives (including black and white) are perfectly acceptable provided they are done on equipment of decent quality.
 See the Submission guidelines.